kartoza/osgs/sphinx/source/workflows/publishing-qgis-project.md

 ![Services Up](../img/pg-service-3.png)

-To view the PostgreSQL and PostGIS service databases, create a psql shell in the `gis` database using `make db-psql-shell` then run `\l`.
+To view the PostgreSQL and PostGIS service databases, create a psql shell in the `gis` database using `make db-psql-shell` then use the meta command `\l` to list all the databases.

 ![PostgreSQL and PostGIS Service Databases](../img/pg-service-4.png)